How Much for Just the Planet? Tune search

 10) p.
 165-7: "Once the screen was really silver": The evident "title" of this song is "Monochrome".
 (It is sung by 'Ilen the Magian' - anagram of writer, Neil Gaiman.
 The song title is probably an allusion to Paul Simon's "Kodachrome.")

+This page is a work in progress.
+Last update: February 28, 2022.
 Thanks to all the contributors from TrekBBS so far: Semah, Christopher, TGTheodore, KTrek, PaulSimpson, tmclough, Tallguy, hbquikcomjamesl and Captain Robert April, among others.
-This page is a work in progress.
+Also thanks to Ruth Anne Amsden of the "Literally Star Trek" Facebook group.
+Cream Pie Chorale, Ruth's fun article/review of the novel, is at Treksphere.